 The technique of migrating the tracking responsibility through the agent population as the target moves is another aspect of local information exploitation.
-It should be clear that, lacking the capacity for movement, the initial manager selected to track a target will gradually become less effective as the target moves away from it.
-Simple signal latency and attenuation conspire to make communication over distance less reliable.
+Signal latency and attenuation conspire to make communication slower and less reliable as distance increases.
+Lacking the capacity for movement, the initial manager selected to track a target will therefore become less effective as the target moves away from it.
 By migrating this task to follow the target, the organization is able to retain locality despite the fact that the sensors themselves are immobile.
 This results in a reduction in the average distance that messages must travel.